 Getting a Mortgage with Defaults

-Like with CCJs, missed, late, or default payments, don’t rule you out of a mortgage.
+You can still get a mortgage with defaults on your credit file.
 A specialist lender may be able to find you a deal that fits your circumstances, as long as you match their criteria in other areas, such as income, affordability, and other credit issues.

 Late Payments, Missed Payments, and Defaults